Interview: Iggi Moore – Getting Stronger at 61 Years Old

 The miracle is that I hit the only flat rock around.
 I was air lifted to the spinal unit at Preston Royal Infirmary.
 Where I was told I’d broken my back: L1, L2 and L3.
 I was told that I am very lucky that I can now walk and climb but… It has taught me many things, not all of them positive, but needless to say, through suffering comes growth and I see it all as grist for the mill.

-Those days are long behind me now and I’ve I’ve discovered Lattice and the Crimpd App I am making gains and finding form.
+Those days are long behind me now and I’ve I’ve discovered the Lattice Training app I am making gains and finding form.
 I’m looking forward to a non-virus environment when I can go out and crush again.
 My finger strength has increased, two rep max has increased and so has my flexibility.
 I thought that age might prevent my flexibility getting better more than it would perhaps my strength but I’ve seen a 16 cm increase in my box blitz just since March!

 Thanks so much for this Iggi – it’s been great chatting to you and getting some insight into your journey.
 Really cool that you’re doing it decade after decade as well.
 I think everyone will find this pretty reassuring and inspiring that much more is possible, no matter what your situation or age!